Scripture Reference:![]()

 Other Online Resources:

-- Colouring page (Calvary Curriculum)
+- Colouring page with text (Ministry Spark)

-- Colouring page at sermons4kids
+- Colouring page (Sermons 4 kids)

 - Colouring page at christiananswers.net